dotmake-build/command-line/docs/README.md

 myapp [directive:value1] [directive:value2]
 ```

-You can define custom directives like below:
+You can define custom directives with `[CliDirective]` attribute like below:
 ```c#
 [CliCommand(Description = "A root cli command with directives")] public class DirectiveCliCommand